 A few days ago the Ouya folks announced the Ouya Everywhere initiative and the company's intention to expand the platform beyond the one inspirational-but-somewhat-disappointing Android-powered gaming console it's put out so far.
 Now it's announcing its first partner, Mad Catz, the developer of the less-inspirational-but-still-disappointing M.O.J.O system.
 To coincide with the news, Mat Catz is dropping the price of their product down fifty bucks to $199.99.

 So, Android-powered game consoles are a thing.
 Whether anyone likes it or not, this is a direction that some companies are going, trying to reshape how we think of traditional gaming.
 It kind of started with the OUYA, a $99 Android console that takes a unique approach to the gaming console, as well as Android itself.
 It doesn't have the Play Store, but instead OUYA's curated game store where all games are free to try.
-It's a noble gesture, sure, but let's be frank here: it sucks to have to re-buy all the games you've already bought.
-No one wants to do that.
 Read More

 If you've elected to ignore SHIELD and OUYA in lieu of the upcoming Android-powered gaming console from Mad Catz, the final pieces of the puzzle have finally been revealed.
 Dubbed M.O.J.O., Mad Catz first announced the console back in June, though the company was scant on the details at the time – no specs, pricing, or release information was available.

 Today, the company has announced that M.O.J.O will be available "in limited quantities" beginning December 10th, with an MSRP of $250 – a price that sits comfortably in between OUYA and NVIDIA's SHEILD.
 Read More